mimicscott/dotfiles-windows/README.md

 ## Installation

 > **Note:** To make this work, you need to set your execution policy to unrestricted (or at least bypass) by running `Set-ExecutionPolicy Unrestricted -Scope CurrentUser` from a PowerShell.
+#> **Note:** To make this work, you need to set your execution policy to unrestricted (or at least bypass) by running `Set-ExecutionPolicy Unrestricted` from a PowerShell running as Administrator.

 ### Using Git and the bootstrap script